-Tidelands are defined by the Public Waterfront Act as "present and former submerged lands and tidal flats lying below the mean high water mark."52 These lands are held in trust by the Commonwealth for the benefit of the public.53 The waterways regulations specify the uses for which public or private fill or structures are permissible on tidelands.54 As sea level rises and more lands become submerged or subject to tidal action, property owners' obligations under the Public Waterfront Act may change as the mean high water mark moves inland or as previously landlocked tidelands become no longer landlocked.
-Mitigation and adaptation measures, such as the City of Boston's Resilient Boston Harbor vision,55 may block or re-direct these changes, but such measures will likely require licensing in their own right.
+Tidelands are defined by the Public Waterfront Act as "present and former submerged lands and tidal flats lying below the mean high water mark."
+These lands are held in trust by the Commonwealth for the benefit of the public.
+The waterways regulations specify the uses for which public or private fill or structures are permissible on tidelands.
+As sea levels rise and more lands become submerged or subject to tidal action, property owners' obligations under the Public Waterfront Act may change as the mean high water mark moves inland or as previously landlocked tidelands become no longer landlocked.
+Mitigation and adaptation measures, such as the City of Boston's Resilient Boston Harbor vision, may block or redirect these changes, but such measures will likely require licensing in their own right.

-Specifically, as sea level rises, the mean high tide line will retreat.56 Since the high water mark for tidelands for Public Waterfront Act licensing purposes is defined as the "present mean high tide line,"57 any landward movement of the mean high tide line will result in corresponding landward movement of MassDEP's waterways licensing authority, together with the public trust interests associated with such lands.58 Such a shift could have significant implications for
+Specifically, as sea levels rise, the mean high tide line will retreat.
+Since the high water mark for tidelands for Public Waterfront Act licensing purposes is defined as the "present mean high tide line," any landward movement of the mean high tide line will result in corresponding landward movement of MassDEP's waterways licensing authority, together with the public trust interests associated with such lands.
+Such a shift could have significant implications for property owners up and down the Massachusetts coastline-especially if the Waterways Program is amended to more directly address climate change impacts.